 (Note: For each of those examples, also make sure to take "Original Source" must be taken out of the "Other filters" option, otherwise you'll only be looking at that subset of the data.)

-Now you have a total of 5 easy-to-make HubSpot Reports that you can populate in your Dashboard as you get into the holidays!
+Now you have a total of 5 easy-to-make HubSpot Reports that you can populate in your Dashboard!

 Part 2: Repeat Buyer Rate, Etc.